-HKEX KPI Requirement Indicator Disclosure Total non-hazardous waste A1.4 2024 2023 oroduced (in tonnes) and, where appropriate, intensity Total non-hazardous waste produced (tonnes) 385 379 357 where appropriate, intensity Total non-hazardous waste produced (tonnes/FTE) 0.03 0.02 0.02 Waste associated with our operations includes office waste and limited food waste from canteens.
+HKEX KPI Requirement Indicator Disclosure Total non-hazardous waste A1.4 2024 2023 2022 produced (in tonnes) and, where appropriate, intensity Total non-hazardous waste produced (tonnes) 385 379 35 where appropriate, intensity Total non-hazardous waste produced (tonnes/FTE) 0.03 0.02 0.02 Waste associated with our operations includes office waste and limited food waste from canteens.
 As we occupy leased assets and smaller offices, waste is commonly controlled by the landlord or the municipal government via direct roadside collection.
 It is therefore not always possible to obtain waste data.
 We continue to work with our landlords in all the areas in which we operate to enhance the coverage of our reporting.
-During 2024, we increased the scope of reporting of waste data to cover 93 % of our occupied Description of emissions target(s) set and steps taken to achieve them A1.5 We have set a target to become carbon neutral across our Scope 1 and 2 (market-based) emissions by the end of 2030.
-We aim to deliver a 25% reduction per full-time equivalent (FTE) in our operational emissions from a 2016 baseline, then abating the remaining emissivia carbon offsetting initiatives.
-To date the steps we have taken are: - Carrying out site assessments for the highest consuming assets in our portfolio to identification measures to reduce our carbon intensity. - Issuing our local businesses with tailored environmental roadmaps, which are updated of an annual basis and detail existing Scope 1 and 2 emissions, 2030 targets, and actions required to meet these goals. - Actively examining how we can procure renewable power for our office operations for Description of how hazardous and non-hazardous wastes are handled, and a description of A1.6 Non-hazardous waste is sorted in our offices and where possible recycled.
-The waste general by our operations is managed by the landlord of the premises we occupy and therefore we restricted in materials we can recycle by their operations. reduction target(s) set and steps taken to achieve them The waste we produce is not material to the overall environmental impact of our operatio and as such, we do not currently have any targets in place to reduce the waste associated our operations.
-We continue to encourage waste reduction across our operations, and we implemented initiatives such as providing staff with reusable cups and lunchboxes to reduce consumption of single use plastic.
-As a life insurer the production of hazardous waste is no ot applicable to our operations j.
-Policies on the efficient use of resources, including energy, water and other raw materials A2 Our Sustainability Policy applies to our operational prop approach to managing the direct impacts of our busine to understanding and managing the Group's direct en measurement, monitoring, review, and reporting of our esses.
-The policy vironmental imp details our appact, including proach
+During 2024, we increased the scope of reporting of waste data to cover 93 % of our occupied Description of emissions target(s) set and steps taken to achieve them A1.5 floor area.
+We have set a target to become carbon neutral across of emissions by the end of 2030.
+We aim to deliver a 25 % (FTE) in our operational emissions from a 2016 baseline via carbon offsetting initiatives.
+To date the steps we have a carbon offsetting initiatives.
+To date the steps we have a carbon offsetting initiatives.
+To date the steps we have a carbon offsetting initiatives. - Carrying out site assessments for the highest consummeasures to reduce our carbon intensity. - Issuing our local businesses with tailored environment an annual basis and detail existing Scope 1 and 2 entrequired to meet these goals. - Actively examining how we can procure renewable pacertain markets. reduction per f e, then abating t eve taken are: ning assets in ou ntal roadmaps, v nissions, 2030 to ull-time equivous the remaining our portfolio to which are updargets, and ac alent emission identify ated on tions Description of how hazardous and non-hazardous wastes are handled, and a description of raduction torget(s) set and A1.6 Non-hazardous waste is sorted in our offices and where by our operations is managed by the landlord of the pre restricted in materials we can recycle by their operations mises we occup reduction target(s) set and steps taken to achieve them The waste we produce is not material to the overall environmental impact of our operations and as such, we do not currently have any targets in place to reduce the waste associated with our operations.
+We continue to encourage waste reduction across our operations, and we have implemented initiatives such as providing staff with reusable cups and lunchboxes to reduce consumption of single use plastic.
+As a life insurer the production of hazardous waste is no t applicable to a our operations Policies on the efficient use of resources, including energy, water and other raw materials A2 Our Sustainability Policy applies to our operational prop- approach to managing the direct impacts of our busines to understanding and managing the Group's direct envi measurement, monitoring, review, and reporting of our sses.
+The policy ronmental imp details our appact, including proach